c2d08y/LearningBot/README.md

 # LearningBot
-A reinforcement Learning Bot for https://kana.byha.top:444/
+A reinforcement learning Bot for https://kana.byha.top:444/

 Work in progress.